wso2-attic/puppet-is/README.md

 This repository contains the Puppet modules for WSO2 Identity Server and the profiles related to Identity Server Analytics.

-## Prerequisites
-The Puppetmaster should run a `puppet agent` command on itself.
-As a result, the hostname `puppet` must resolve within itself.
-To do so, "puppet" should be added as a host in `etc/hosts` before the build script is executed.

-Example: `192.168.112.26    puppetmaster    puppet`

 ## Quick Start Guide
 1. Download wso2is-5.7.0.zip or wso2is-analytics-5.7.0.zip to the `<puppet_environment>/modules/common/files` directory in the **Puppetmaster**.